AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/asset-type.md

 The asset type identifier

 `[optional] bool deleteAssets`
-By default, this value is false, meaning that a 409 will be returned if there are assets which are from this asset type.
-If this value is set to True, then all assets which are from this asset type will also be attempted to be deleted in this single call. **Use caution.
+By default, this value is false and if there are assets based on this asset type, a 409 code is returned.
+If this value is set to true, then any assets based on this asset type will be deleted along with the asset type in this one call. **Use caution.
 This action is not reversible**.

 #### Request body